ali-rantakari/Tagger/frontAppScripts.markdown

                       }
            }

+__Important:__ Any of the identifiers used in the return record (`filePaths`, `webLinks`, `title` and `link`) might be defined in the AppleScript dictionaries of some of the applications you'd want to script, which is why it's a good idea to put statements like the above examples _outside of any "tell application" blocks_ &mdash; if one of the identifiers you're using to return data to Tagger is redefined by an app's dictionary and you're using that identifier inside the "tell application" block to construct the return value, Tagger won't recognize that part of it.

+#### Errors

-Also, any error messages a script throws will be shown to the user.
+Any error messages a script throws will be shown to the user.
 For example:

     error "Can not get selection due to solar radiation"

+#### Submitting Your Script

 An example script for iTunes is included in the Tagger distribution package, along with a `Catalog.plist` file that contains an entry for this script.